Werk-XLI/homepage/README.md

 ---

-© {year} Werk XLI.
+© 2025 Werk XLI.
 All rights reserved.